aquasecurity/tracee/docs/docs/install/kubernetes.md

 In some cases you will need to configure Tracee to your preferences.
 For example, to change the output event format, or to set a different log level.
 To learn more about available configuration options please see the [configuration](../install/config/index.md) section.

-When you are ready to make a configuration change, it's as easy as `kubectl edit cm -n tracee tracee`.
+Tracee's configuration is accessible as a ConfigMap in Kubernetes.
+Since we installed Tracee with Helm, you can also configure Tracee with it, for example: `helm upgrade tracee --set config.cache.size=1024`.
 More details [here](../install/config/kubernetes.md).

 ## Optional: Exercising a security event